ankane/strong_migrations/README.md

 #### Bad

-In Postgres, adding a non-concurrent indexes lock the table.
+In Postgres, adding a non-concurrent index locks the table.

 ```ruby
 class AddSomeIndexToUsers < ActiveRecord::Migration[5.2]